PDAL/PDAL/doc/stages/readers.i3s.rst

     Example:``readers.i3s.bounds="([xmin,xmax],[ymin,ymax],[zmin,zmax])"``

 dimensions
     These are the dimensions that the user would like to use for this read of the I3S files.
 Only these dimensions will be added to the layout.
-Here is a list of supported I3S dimensions and their corresponding pdal dimensions:
+Here is a list of supported I3S dimensions and their corresponding PDAL dimensions:
         Esri            Pdal
         =============   ===============
         INTENSITY       Intensity